apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 - register a new user
 - create a new user
 - update an existing user
-- view :term:`Delivery Service`\ s visible to a user
+- view :term:`Delivery Services` visible to a user

 ..
 Note:: If OAuth is enabled, the username must exist both here as well as with the OAuth provider.
 A user's rights are defined by the :term:`role` assigned to the user in Traffic Ops.
 Creating/deleting a user here will update the user's :term:`role` but the user needs to be created/deleted with the OAuth provider as well.

 Tenants
 -------
-Each entry in the table of :term:`Tenant`\ s on this page has the following entries:
+Each entry in the table of :term:`Tenants` on this page has the following entries:

 :Name:   The name of the :term:`Tenant`
-:Active: If 'true' users of this :term:`Tenant` group are allowed to login and have active :term:`Delivery Service`\ s
+:Active: If 'true' users of this :term:`Tenant` group are allowed to login and have active :term:`Delivery Services`
 :Parent: The parent of this :term:`Tenant`.
 The default is the 'root' :term:`Tenant`, which has no users.

 :term:`Tenant` management includes the ability to (where applicable):